-If you’ve read my Anxious Doctor posts, seen my anxiety-related cartoons, or met me, you’ll know that I have a rather neurotic disposition.
+If you’ve read my Anxious Doctor posts, seen my anxiety-related cartoons, or met me, you’ll know that I have a rather neurotic disposition, especially when doing anything vaguely medical.
 It’s useful when it comes to making sure you don’t miss important diagnoses, but it’s cripplingly debilitating when you want to relax with your friends and your brain sits there worrying about the tiniest aspects of your work life that ‘might possibly’ go wrong in the future.

-I asked around at work for tips on how to reduce anxiety at work, and the vast majority of the time people would provide rather unhelpful advice such as, “Leave work at work” and “You’ve got to stop worrying”, which is without doubt the least helpful thing to say to an anxious person.
+I asked around at work for tips on how to reduce anxiety at work, and the vast majority of the time people would provide rather unhelpful generic advice such as, “Leave work at work” and “You’ve got to stop worrying”, which is without doubt the least helpful thing to say to an anxious person.
 It took me ages to figure out how to manage my own anxiety, and am only just now feeling like I’m on top of it.
-Here is the list of what fixed my anxiety:
+As with all things it’s a continuous process of gradually managing and adapting to change, so here is the list of what has helped my anxiety so far:

 - Have a good filling breakfast with good fats and protein, low sugar.
 I’m a big fan of the spinach, mushroom, onion, egg and cheese omelette.
 Just make sure to do your teeth afterwards.

 - Reduce social media, especially instagram and facebook.

 - Weight lifting